 We offer our alpacas 1/2 cup pellets twice a day, daily….and it is their favorite part of their day.
 They come running when they hear the feed can rattling!

-In addition to the pellets, we also like to have out a bin of loose minerals.
-We keep this available for free choice browsing year round.
+In addition to the pellets, we also like to have a bin of loose minerals.
+We keep this available for free choice browsing year-round.
 Stillwater Minerals is a great resource for alpaca & llama minerals.
 Most alpacas won’t use salt licks so loose minerals in a sheltered area by their feed work well.
 It is important to only use minerals designed for alpacas.
 Many livestock salt licks or mineral blocks contain high levels of copper which can be toxic to alpacas.

 Although additional treats should only be an occasional treat, alpacas do like a variety of vegetables and fruit.
-They can be very suspicious of new food however.
+They can be very suspicious of new food, however.
 It will likely take introducing the food several times before they get excited about taking it.

-Some treats to try – shredded carrots, shredded apples, broccoli stalks, romaine lettuce, berries, bananas, watermelon, various herbs.
+Some treats to try – shredded carrots, shredded apples, broccoli stalks, romaine lettuce, berries, bananas, watermelon, and various herbs.
 Be sure to cut up or shred large chunks of fruit & vegetables to they don’t choke.
 Remember they don’t have very many teeth for slicing!

 Food treats to that TOXIC to alpacas – all parts of pitted fruits like avocados & cherries, kale, nightshade plants & fruit (tomatoes, potatoes, eggplant), chocolate & “junk” food, any type of animal meat or animal product (like eggs or milk).
 It is also best to check with your local extension office about native plants that could be toxic.
-Click here for an excellent compiled list of commonly found poisonous plants to keep an eye for in your paddocks.
+Click here for an excellent compiled list of commonly found poisonous plants to keep an eye on in your paddocks.